dgtlntv/vanilla-decap-monorepo/vanilla/templates/docs/patterns/list-tree/index.md

 ---
 wrapper_template: '_layouts/docs.html'
 context:
-  title: List tree | Components
+  title: List tree | Code Guidelines
 ---

 The list tree pattern can be used to show a directory style listing, such as a list of files and folders within a directory.